 None of these symptoms are usually anything to worry about but if you’re concerned you should see your GP.

-However, you might like to see a GP or specialist if:
+There's no specific test to diagnose menopause, but you might like to see a GP or specialist if:

 - your symptoms are bad

-- your periods become irregular early
+- your periods become irregular before age 45

 What’s in a menopause blood test?

-Your ovaries ability to produce hormones gradually declines over time — in particular, the hormone oestrogen.
+Your ovaries' ability to produce hormones gradually declines over time — in particular, the hormone oestrogen.
 The drop in oestrogen triggers the levels of another hormone, follicle-stimulating hormone (FSH), to rise — a menopause test will usually measure these two hormones to see if they’re in the menopausal range.

 Other things that your doctor might include in your blood test could be: